-- Please be aware that although it may appear that nothing is happening after you report a zoning violation, the process may take some time.
+- Please be aware that although it may appear that nothing is happening after you report a zoning violation, the process may take some time from weeks to months.

 - Administrative actions may be pending including a request for a variance hearing, appeal or trial.
 All enforcement ceases during appeal process.

 - A citation is issued to the property owner and they have asked to stand trial on the citation - at that point all Zoning Enforcement actions cease until the property owner goes to court and a judge issues a decision.
 Court hearings could potentially take up to a year to for final decision to be received.

 - A violation may not exist or the inspector is unable to view the violation (property posted no trespassing).